arlac77/repository-provider/README.md

 -   **See: Object.hasOwnProperty()
     **

-Create properties from options and default options Already present properties (direct) are skipped
+Create properties from options and default options.
+Already present properties (direct) are skipped.

 ### Parameters